poloclub/timbertrek/README.md

 You can use the web demo to explore your own Rashomon Sets!
 You just need to choose the `my own set` tab below the tool and upload a JSON file containing all decision paths in your Rashomon Set.

-Check out this [example notebook](https://poloclub.github.io/timbertrek/notebook/retro/notebooks/?path=campas.ipynb) to see how to generate this JSON file.
+Check out this [example notebook](https://github.com/ubc-systopia/treeFarms/blob/main/treefarms/tutorial.ipynb) to see how to generate the whole Rashomon Set and the JSON file.

 ## Notebook Demos